 Mad Science of Toronto | Science & Technology Workshops | Mad Science Curriculum Based Workshops introduce elementary students to the wonders of science through hands-on and interactive live experiments.
 These in-class workshops support students and teachers to explore science, technology, engineering and the environment and to make connections between science and the wonders of the world around them.
 Mad Science offers 26 different, exciting and interactive workshops that enhance the Science and Technology curriculum for elementary student.
 Their professionally trained presenters are excellent in creating experiences that encourage children to pursue the sciences throughout their secondary and post secondary studies.
 Serving: Kindergarten, Grades 1-8 |

 Green Thumbs Growing Kids | School Food Gardens for Learning | Gardens provide food growing and environmental education programs at select elementary schools.
 The fruits and vegetables produced are used in the schools’ nutrition programs and classroom cooking.
 Gardens are designed along ecological principles, incorporating trees, shrubs and perennials along with annual food plants.
 Curriculum links include science, social studies, language, math and art.
-Suitable for Grades K - 8. |
+Professional learning for staff and parents may be available.
+Suitable: Grades K - 8, staff, parents/caregivers |

 Lumenus Community Services | School Focused Direct Access Workers (SFW) | These specialized Lumenus staff work collaboratively with TDSB Professional Support Services to provide an accessible counselling service that takes place in the home, in school or in the community for youth with mental health issues.
 Lumenus staff works with the children/youth and their family/support people to support their optimal functioning and sense of belonging in the school and neighbourhood community, based on goals established within the child/youth’s treatment plan.
 Students and/or family members have direct access to these resources through established TDSB referral mechanisms; and can access services when on site in school/s.
 Lumenus staff are also available to consult with school staff, as needed.
 The School Focused Direct Access Workers may support the children/youth to connect with appropriate community resources and services; and support students during the instructional day to decrease barriers and stigma regarding accessing mental health supports.
 Serving: Referred students, Grades 7-12 |